cockroachdb/docs/v2.0/partitioning.md

 ### Define Table Partitions by List

-Consider a table of the users of a global e-commerce website, RoachMart.
+Consider a global online learning portal, RoachLearn, that has a database containing a table of students across the world.
 Suppose we have two datacenters: one in the United States and another in Australia.
-To reduce latency, we want to keep the users' data closer to their locations, that is, we want to keep data of the users located in United States and Canada in the United States datacenter, and the data of users located in Australia and New Zealand in the Australian datacenter.
+To reduce latency, we want to keep the students' data closer to their locations:

+- We want to keep the data of the students located in United States and Canada in the United States datacenter
+- We want to keep the data of students located in Australia and New Zealand in the Australian datacenter.

 We can achieve this by partitioning on country and use the `PARTITION BY LIST` syntax.

 #### Step 1: Set the enterprise license